 Data DVD is more of a disc-shaped flash drive that can store different media files like videos, photos, music, etc. It is playable only on the computer and laptop with a DVD-ROM (read-only memory) drive.

-Note: When you insert your blank disc into the computer or laptop, a default program called Windows Explorer (File Explorer) that can burn easily your files into a data DVD may pop up as an option in the AutoPlay window.
-But we won't use the Windows Explorer here.
-Instead, we choose Windows Media Player, the default media player on Windows-based systems, to do the burning for it is more efficient and stable to burn movies to DVDs.
-The below steps are how to make a DVD movie with Windows Media Player.
+Note: When you insert a blank disc into your computer or laptop, the Windows Explorer (File Explorer) may pop up to help you burn files into a data DVD.
+But we won't use the Windows Explorer.
+Instead, we choose Windows Media Player (the default media player on Windows-based systems) for burning movies to DVDs because it is more efficient and stable this way.
+The following steps are how to make a DVD movie with Windows Media Player.

 Step 1.
 Insert a blank disc (preferably a DVD-R/DVD-RW disc) into your computer or laptop's DVD-ROM drive.
 An AutoPlay window may pop up, ignore and close it.